-Up until now, we’ve looked at indicators that mainly focus on catching the beginning of new trends.
+Up until now, we’ve looked at technical indicators that mainly focus on catching the beginning of new trends.

 Although it is important to be able to identify new trends, it is equally important to be able to identify where a trend ends.

 After all, what good is a well-timed entry without a well-timed exit?

 One indicator that can help us determine where a trend might be ending is the Parabolic SAR (Stop And Reversal).A Parabolic SAR places dots, or points, on a chart that indicates potential reversals in price movement.

 From the image above, you can see that the dots shift from being below the candles during the uptrend to above the candles when the trend reverses into a downtrend.